Some Thoughts on Inbox Zero

 Inbox zero was a concept I hadn’t even heard of until Mailbox appeared on the scene.
 It never occurred to me that there was any other way to deal with email than the default method I had subconsciously adopted when I got my first email address.
 In fact, I didn’t even know that there was a name for the workflow until a while after I was already using Mailbox.

-The reason Mailbox worked for me is that it was designed for this approach.
+The reason Mailbox worked for me is that it was designed for this workflow.
 Part of its DNA is helping you reach inbox zero that first crucial time, because it knows that the first hurdle is the most difficult.

 The Great Purge

 The easiest way to get started is cold turkey: mark all that old stuff as read and sweep everything short of your most recent 5-10 emails that need answering into your archive.
 Really.
 Take a deep breath and move them all.
-It’s scary at first, but liberating once you do it.
+It’s scary at first, but unbelievably liberating once you do it.

 Freaking out?
-It’s okay — move them back.
+It’s okay—move them back.
 They’re all still there, see?
 Off to the archive once more…nothing is lost, search still works, your labels still apply.
 You can do this a few times until you get bored, or until your inbox starts looking somehow…wrong with all those emails in it.

 Are you feeling it?
 Congratulations, your inbox is now an inbox, not a museum!